MartinWie/AEnv/README.md

 * fix windows installation(v1 works, the newest not!)
 * document how to enforce MFA / pydo for (all) cli commands
 * Add testing https://pydantic-docs.helpmanual.io/
+* Add feature for only loading certain variables to speed up loading

 ## Acknowledgments